gioelepozzibdsound/cordova-plugin-amazon-login/README.md

+# Cordova Plugin Login with Amazon

-# Cordova Plugin for Amazon Login
+A Cordova Plugin for Login with Amazon.
+Use your Amazon account to authenticate with the app.

-This plugin allows you to authenticate and identify users with Amazon Login on Android.

-##Installation
+This plugin is a wrapper around native android and iOS libraries developed by Amazon.

+##Prerequisites

 ### Android